supaglue-labs/supaglue/docs/docs/platform/overview.md

   }}
 />

-Supaglue offers several platform features to support a diverse range of integrations.

 ## Authentication

 Underlying everything is **[Managed Authentication](./managed-auth)**.
-We let your customers authenticate with various Providers using different authentication strategies (Oauth2, API key, access tokens), securely store the secrets, and maintain the authenticated sessions (refresh and access tokens for Oauth2).
+We let your customers authenticate with dozens of Providers using different authentication strategies (OAuth2, API key, access token), securely store the secrets, and maintain the authenticated sessions (refresh and access tokens for OAuth2).

-## Syncing and writing
+## Reading & writing data

 There are two core access patterns when using Supaglue:

-1. **Managed Syncs**: Syncing data from Providers to a database Destination in your cloud.
+1. **Managed sncs**: Syncing data from providers to a database Destination in your cloud.
 Managed Syncs allows you to query third-party Provider data in your infrastructure.
-2. **Actions API**: Writing real-time data synchronously to Providers using modern HTTP APIs.
+2. **Actions API**: Write real-time data synchronously to Providers using modern HTTP APIs.

 Both access patterns operate on objects.